AlejaDiez/Flow/README.md

 ## Changelog

-Implement code generation for x86_64 cpu.
+Refactor the code to implement the print statement and the sequence of statements, also including parenthesized expressions.

+-   Add `stmt.c` to implement statements.
+-   Add new tests for the print statement, sequence of statements, and parenthesized expressions.
--   Add `x86_64.c` file to include the x86_64 assembly code generation
+-   Update `decl.h` to include the new statement functions and error handling.
+-   Update `defs.c` to include types for new statements like print, sequence and parenthesized expressions.
--   Add `gen.c` file to include the generic assembly code generation
+-   Update `gen.c` and `x86_64.c` to include the statements code generation.
--   Update `decl.h` file to include the gen and x86_64 functions
+-   Update `expr.c` to include the parenthesized expressions, and stop parsing expressions with the semicolon.
--   Update `defs.h` file to include the NO_REG definition
+-   Update `scan.c` to include the new types of tokens, also include identifier and keywords scan functions.
--   Update `err.c` file to include compiler errors
+-   Update `err.c` to include error handling for unrecognized tokens.
+-   Update `tree.c` to change the unary tree node, saving the child in left instead of right.
--   Update `main.c` file to include the code generation
+-   Update `main.c` to parse sequences of statements instead of a single expression.

 ## Contribution